mhenke/vscode-keyboard-shortcut-ext/README.md

-## Keyboard Shortcuts
+## Learn Keyboard Shortcuts

+An extension to (slowly) but truly learn about vscode shortcuts.

 VS Code has a lot of shortcuts.
 This extension aims to help you learn more of them *one at a time*.
 Often times I discover a new shortcut and forget it a few days later.
 This extension adds the shortcut to the status bar so that you can glance down and see it.
 I figure that if I see it every time I open VS Code, I'll remember it.

-The shortcuts used in this extension were found from the [VS Code documentation](https://code.visualstudio.com/shortcuts/keyboard-shortcuts-windows.pdf).
+The shortcuts used in this extension were found from the [VS Code documentation](https://code.visualstudio.com/shortcuts/learn-keyboard-shortcuts-windows.pdf).

+Note - Currently only has shortcuts for Windows

 ### Status bar
 In the bottom corner you will see the current shortcut.
 Hovering over it will show you the shortcut and the description.